ResearchObject/ResearchObject.github.io/ro2018/index.md

 ## Proposals for Breakout Sessions

 The workshop was an opportunity to run breakout sessions.
 We encouraged breakout proposals and discussion ideas to be added in this [shared document](https://goo.gl/C1ubw9).
-The

 ## Lightning talks, posters and demo